Director of Undergraduate Biochemistry Studies

 To Declare a Biochemistry Major:

 All students are eligible to declare a Biochemistry Major; however, combined degrees in Biochemistry and Biology or Pharmacology are not permitted.
-To declare a Biochemistry Major, visit the Division of Undergraduate Biological Sciences office (110 CMM/BLL 631-632-8530) and fill out a major declaration form and student information sheet.
-It is advisable that students also speak with a Biochemistry Major advisor.
+To declare a Biochemistry Major, complete a major declaration "form" in Solar.
+Before declaring the major, we recommend that students speak with the Director of Undergraduate Biochemistry Majors or a Division of Undergraduate biology advisor.